 The Arts Commissioner on the Committee presents the recommended project proposal to the Arts Commission for approval.
 If the Arts Commission does not approve the recommended project proposal, then the process begins again at phase two, with a review of the Call for Artists and the opportunity to change the members of the Committee for that project.
 The final step of this phase is for a memo to be drafted to City Council to inform them of the approved proposal for the public art project.

 Phase 5: APPEAL PERIOD

 A thirty day appeal period will begin once the City Council receives the memo for review of the artist/project proposal.
 The appeal can be made by a City Council member or a member of the community.
 If a project is appealed by a City Council member, no fee will be charged.
-If a public art project is appealed by a community member there will be a fee charged of $750.
+If a public art project is appealed by a community member there will be a fee charged to the community member of $750.
 This fee is to cover the staff time required to prepare the appeal.

-When the artist for each project is selected and a contract has been executed, then the artist will be paid two-thirds of the budgeted amount for the art work.
-This is done to assist the artist in purchasing the materials needed to create the art work.
-If the artist does not deliver their final art work, action will be taken to recoup the costs that had been paid.
+When the artist for each project is selected and a contract has been executed, then the artist will be paid dependent of the terms of the contract.
+This is done to assist the artist in purchasing the materials needed to create the art-work.
+If the artist does not deliver their final art-work, action will be taken to recoup the costs that had been paid.

-The artist has a pre-determined and agreed upon amount of time to complete the fabrication of the art work.
-This can vary greatly due to the nature of the piece, the size and scale needed, and the location the art work will be installed in.
-Several public art projects are part of Capital Improvement Projects (CIP), which will require flexibility and communication between the public art team and the CIP team.
+The artist has a pre-determined and agreed upon amount of time to complete the fabrication of the art-work.
+This can vary greatly due to the nature of the piece, the size and scale needed, and the location the art-work will be installed in.
+Several public art projects are part of Capital Improvement Projects (CIP), which will require flexibility and communication between the public art team and the Engineering Division staff.
 During the fabrication stage, the artist will keep staff up to date on their progress, and staff will give updates to the Artist Selection Committee and the Arts Commission.